 6.51.2 Guidance to language users

+Consider the guidelines in TR 24772-1 clause 6.51.5.

-Organizations should specify coding standards that restrict or ban the use of features or combinations of features that have been observed to lead to vulnerabilities in the operational environment for which the software is intended.
+(Organizations) Specify coding standards that restrict or ban the use of features or combinations of features that have been observed to lead to vulnerabilities in the operational environment for which the software is intended.

+Use tool-based static analysis to find incorrect usage of obscure language features where possible.

 6.52 Unspecified Behaviour [BQF]